 “USU is a leader in Utah and the nation when it comes to providing distance education,” said Wagner.
 “It was a great opportunity to share our ideas and innovations to the GAGE College administration, in hopes that they can experience the same successes we have had.”

-“GAGE College’s three pillars of teaching, research and community are in alignment with USU’s commitment to community.
-We look forward to working with Mr. Girma to build relationships, foster international growth and provide experiences for USU students and GAGE students,” said Boettinger.
+“GAGE College’s three pillars of teaching, research, and community are in alignment with USU’s commitment to the community.
+We look forward to working with Mr. Girma to build relationships, foster international growth, and provide experiences for USU students and GAGE students,” said Boettinger.

 Boettinger and Galvydis will work with GAGE College on a memorandum of cooperation that can lead to student exchange, international internships, and faculty-led study abroad programs.
 USU will continue to explore possible cooperation in distance education and open-source educational resources.